StackStorm/st2docs/docs/source/rules.rst

 The ``condition`` parameter controls how the ``search`` operator matches the list.
 With the ``any`` condition, if *at least one* item in the trigger payload list matches all of the child criteria, the search operator will return a successful match.
-Conversely, with the ``all`` condition, every single item in the trigger payload list must match all of the child criteria for the search operator to return a successful match.
+With the ``all`` condition, every single item in the trigger payload list must match all of the child criteria for the search operator to return a successful match.
+The ``any2any`` condition returns a successful match if any payload items matches any criteria items.
+Finally, the ``all2any`` condition, returns a successful match if all payload items matches any criteria items.

 Here's an example criteria that uses the ``search`` operator with the ``any`` condition: